dilkinn/FrenchEducation/README.md

       <img height="300" src="images/schema-system.png">
 </div>

 I analysed the aggregated datasets from governmental French website (https://www.data.gouv.fr/), that summarise information gathered from students, that attain their degrees in public French universities within European University System.
 Data was collected after 12-18 months and 30-36 months after getting diploma: their job placement rates and salaries were collected.
 Datasets contain ~2000000 answers from about 60 universities accross France for 2010-2016 years range.
+As far, as these are aggregated data, weighting of values in respect with answers received are crucial to obtain correct estimations for hypothesis testing.

     - https://www.data.gouv.fr/fr/datasets/insertion-professionnelle-des-diplomes-de-master-en-universites-et-etablissements-assimiles/
     - https://www.data.gouv.fr/fr/datasets/insertion-professionnelle-des-diplome-e-s-de-licence-professionnelle-en-universites-et-etablissements-assimiles/